since1968/stat-blocks/stiletto.markdown

 **Unnerving Flourish.** Your deadly display of combat prowess unnerves your opponents, leaving them cowering in fear and at your mercy.
 Whenever you reduce a creature to 0 hit points with a melee attack, you can use a bonus action to expend one superiority die, and instead leave the creature at 1 hit point.
 The creature is frightened of you for a number of minutes equal to your Charisma modifier.
 It must also make a Charisma saving throw with a DC equal to your maneuver DC + a bonus equal to the roll of your superiority die.
 If the creature fails this saving throw, it answers truthfully any questions you ask it and obeys your direct orders while it is frightened by this effect.

 #### Master Maneuvers
 Maneuvers are presented in alphabetical order.
-Unless otherwise noted, you must be wielding a light, finesse weapon to use a basic maneuver.
+Unless otherwise noted, you must be wielding a light, finesse weapon to use a master maneuver.

 **Bloodbath.** You become a master of slicing a foe’s artery to inflict a gushing wound.
 When you hit a creature with a sneak attack, it must make a Constitution saving throw (DC8 + your Dexterity modifier + your proficiency bonus).
 On a failed save, the creature begins to bleed uncontrollably and falls prone.
 The creature has disadvantage on Constitution checks and constitution saving throws.
 In addition, whenever the creature takes damage it is stunned until the end of its next turn.
 The creature can end the condition by casting cure wounds or taking one round to stanch the bleeding.